jennguyen1/nhuyhoa/_posts/2015-10-20-OLS-Basics.md

 $$ MSE = \frac{SSE}{n - p} $$

-Note that in least squares, we always minimize the SSE.
+Note that in least squares, we always minimize the $$SSE$$.
 So the sum of the residuals is always equal to 0.

 $$ min( \Sigma (y - \hat{y})^2 ) = 2 \Sigma (y - \hat{y}) = 0 $$